zaigie/palworld-server-tool/README.en.md

 #### Synchronizing Archives from k8s-pod

 Starting from v0.5.3, it is supported to synchronize game server archives within a cluster without the need for an agent.

+> After v0.5.8, due to the addition of player backpack data viewing, the directory of the entire Sav file is copied, and you must ensure that the Palu server container has a tar tool in order to compress and decompress.

 > Make sure that the serviceaccount used by pst has "pods/exec" permissions!